 Event Planning Resources for Faculty & Staff

-All Winter 2021 events will be virtual until further notice.
+All Summer 2021 events will be virtual until further notice.
 In an effort to ensure the safety of our entire community, before planning an event, please review the University’s COVID-19 event policy.
 Please note, guidance might change as the quarter progresses.
 Please check that website for updated guidance as you plan your event.

 General Guidelines and Resources